-Buying ginseng roots and tea infusions are relatively easier than growing the plant.
-However, you can easily obtain the necessary permits for growing ginseng and buy stratified ginseng seeds from a reputed nursery.
+Buying ginseng roots and tea infusions is relatively easier than growing the plant.
+However, you can quickly obtain the necessary permits for growing ginseng and buy stratified ginseng seeds from a reputed nursery.

 The List of Benefits Goes On and On